arwingar/LickBuilderApplication/README.txt

 Welcome to LickBuilder!

-Essentially, as long as you have the zipped folder you should have everything you need to run this program.
+Essentially, as long as you have the all files included in this repository you should have everything you need to run this program.

 All the links and citations for online resources are written in comments in the code.